 High Availability Articles

-Learn how to set up Hyper-V Replica.
-This article advises to Set up the Hyper-V server, Set up replication, Test the deployment, Run a planned failover, Respond to an unplanned failover, and Set up extended replica.
+Learn how to set up a Hyper-V Replica.
+This article advises to Set up the Hyper-V server, Set up replication, Test the deployment, Run a planned failover, Respond to an unplanned failover, and Set up an extended replica.
 Learn how to use Failover Cluster Manager, Hyper-V Replica Broker role, and configure node based Hyper-V settings.

 If you have an application that was not originally designed to run in a failover cluster, or a developer builds a new application that is not cluster-aware, you can use this command to make it work.

 Network Load Balancing is a means of distributing incoming TCP, UDP, and HTTP requests across multiple member servers.
-NLB is defined in software which is present on each member of the cluster.
+NLB is defined in software that is present on each member of the cluster.
 Learn about things like Client Affinity, which is used to associate clients to a particular member, a particular IP address, or via the class C portion of their IP address.
-For example Affinity-Single is useful for maintaining session state for users.
+For example, Affinity-Single is useful for maintaining session state for users.

 Hyper-V allows administrators to configure a virtualized server environment without the need for additional software such as a VMWare solution.
 This migration guide outlines how to migrate the Hyper-V role, associated Virtual Machines, data, and OS settings from a source server to a destination server.
 Keep in mind the source and destination server should be using the same type of processor for migrations to work correctly.

-Amazingly, you can move the virtual machine storage without downtime or interruption to end users with a process called Storage Migration.
+Amazingly, you can move the virtual machine storage without downtime or interruption to end-users with a process called Storage Migration.
 This guide shows you how to make that happen should you need to.

 When working with a Cluster in Windows Server, you can configure the Preferred Owners in a failover situation.
 This article is by a Microsoft High Availability and Clustering software engineer who describes exactly how this works.

 This article gives a full overview of NLB and the concepts that make it work.
-Topics covered include Host Priorities, Port Rules, Managing Server Applications, Rolling Upgrades, Cluster traffic and Remote Control.
+Topics covered include Host Priorities, Port Rules, Managing Server Applications, Rolling Upgrades, Cluster traffic, and Remote Control.

-Scale-Out File Server is a clustered file server technology that lets you store server Application data, such as Hyper-V virtual machine files, on file shares, and obtain a similar level of reliability and high performance that you might expect from a storage area network.
+Scale-Out File Server is a clustered file server technology that lets you store server application data, such as Hyper-V virtual machine files, on file shares, and obtain a similar level of reliability and high performance that you might expect from a storage area network.
 All file shares are online on all nodes simultaneously.
 File shares associated with this type of clustered file server are called scale-out file shares.